-Rules for Editing and Deriving Data Series in ODM 1.0
+Rules for Editing and Deriving Data Series in ODM

-The following rules are suggested so that versioning of and edits to data series can be managed within the ODM 1.0 schema.
+The following rules are suggested so that versioning of and edits to data series can be managed within the ODM schema.
 Software applications that work with ODM should follow these rules.
+These rules are based on the default set of Quality Control Levels that are distributed with the ODM blank schema.